 Do you feel like your thermostat is not reaching your set temperature?
-Or do you find yourself constantly adjusting it?
+Or do you find yourself constantly adjusting the temperature?
 Have you tried all the thermostat troubleshooting tips but can’t solve the issue?

-You probably haven’t given it a thought at first, but incorrect thermostat calibration can be a serious problem.
+You probably haven’t given it a thought at first, but incorrect thermostat calibration can be a big problem.

 Here’s a detailed guide on how to calibrate a thermostat, be it programmable or mechanical.